cloudflare/wrangler-legacy/README.md

     wrangler generate <name> <template> --type=["webpack", "javascript", "rust"]
     ```

-    All of the arguments and flads to this command are optional:
+    All of the arguments and flags to this command are optional:
         - `name`: defaults to `worker`
         - `template`: defaults to the [`https://github.com/cloudflare/worker-template`](https://github.com/cloudflare/worker-template)
         - `type`: defaults to "webpack"